bluecocoon/courses/cs102/syllabus-and-calendar.md

 1. *Communication with students will be  verbal and via email , to help them understand the communication techniques.*
 2. *Every student will have to revert via emails for each project deliverables initially and later (post Session 4) need to commit them in Git.*
 3. All the documentation is inline i.e using Java Docs.
 4. IDE (i.e Eclipse) will be used right from Session 1.
-Initieally it will be used as a text editor and lslowly increased to advanced usage.
+Initially it will be used as a text editor and gradually use it as IDE.